Dum Dum Uttar Assembly constituency

-Dum Dum Uttar Assembly constituency is an assembly constituency in North 24 Parganas district in the Indian state of West Bengal.
+Dum Dum Uttar Assembly constituency is a Legislative Assembly constituency of North 24 Parganas district in the Indian state of West Bengal.

 Overview

-As per orders of the Delimitation Commission, No. 110 Dum Dum Uttar Assembly constituency is composed of the following: North Dum Dum municipality and New Barrackpur municipality.
+As per orders of the Delimitation Commission, No. 110 Dum Dum Uttar Assembly constituency is composed of the following: North Dum Dum Municipality and New Barrackpur Municipality.

 Dum Dum Uttar Assembly constituency is part of No. 16 Dum Dum (Lok Sabha constituency).